rfattaljaef/rfattaljaeftest2.github.io/README.md

  **Research Interests**  Macroeconomics, International Macroeconomics, Economic Development.

- _Disclaimer: the views expressed in this site are those of the author and do not necessarily represent those of the World Bank or World Bank policy.
+ _Disclaimer_: the views expressed in this site are those of the author and do not necessarily represent those of the World Bank or World Bank policy.

 # Publications